In this guide 8 sections

 Anxiety and Hyperarousal During Menopause

 Oestrogen regulates serotonin and GABA systems.
 As oestrogen declines, serotonin receptor sensitivity decreases and GABA signalling weakens.
-Your brain’s capacity to dampen the amygdala — your threat-detection centre — is compromised.
+Your brain’s capacity to dampen the amygdala, your threat-detection centre, is compromised.
 You become hypervigilant.
 You wake more easily.
 You interpret ambiguous stimuli as threatening.
-Your nervous system remains in a state of sympathetic activation (fight-or-flight) even when there’s no actual threat.
+Your nervous system remains in a state of sympathetic activation (fight or flight) even when there’s no actual threat.

 This hyperarousal state makes sleep onset more difficult and sleep maintenance nearly impossible.
 You lie awake, mind racing, heart rate elevated, unable to transition into the parasympathetic activation necessary for sleep.
-Many people describe this as feeling “wired but tired” — a profoundly frustrating state where exhaustion coexists with an inability to sleep.
+Many people describe this as feeling “wired but tired”, a profoundly frustrating state where exhaustion coexists with an inability to sleep.

 Progesterone loss compounds this.
-Progesterone’s GABA-agonist properties make it inherently anxiolytic (anxiety-reducing).
+Progesterone’s GABA-agonist properties make it inherently anxiolytic (anxiety reducing).
 When progesterone drops, you lose that neurochemical anchor.
 Anxiety and sleep fragmentation become bidirectional: anxiety prevents sleep, and fragmented sleep worsens anxiety the following day.

 Evaluating the Evidence: HRT, Cooling, Magnesium, and Mindfulness